 All of the national agencies with a strategic overview for managing flood risk in England, Wales and Northern Ireland are members of ADA, helping them make connections with local delivery partners.

 The Environment Agency (EA) has a strategic overview of all sources of flooding and coastal erosion (as defined in the Flood and Water Management Act 2010).
-It is also responsible for flood and coastal erosion risk management activities on main rivers and the coast, regulating reservoir safety, and working in partnership with the Met Office to provide flood forecasts and warnings.
-It must also look for opportunities to maintain and improve the environment for people and wildlife while carrying out all of its duties.
+It is also responsible for flood and coastal erosion risk management activities on main rivers and the coast, regulating reservoir safety, and working in partnership with the Met Office to provide flood forecasts and warnings through the Flood Forecasting Centre.

 Contact Telephone Number: 03708 506 506